maykSVK/VatCalculator.Server/README.md

 - Returns meaningful error messages for invalid or missing inputs.
 - Supports communication with the client via RESTful API.

-## Technologies Used

-- .NET Core for the server-side application.
-- ASP.NET Web API for RESTful services.
-- CORS configuration to allow communication with the client.

 ## Installation and Setup

 ### Prerequisites